 A Look At How To Become An Entrepreneur

 The use of ‘HOW TO’ is common language for an infinite number of instructional guides.
-But can there be a guide for joining a relatively small group?
-Can a person learn how to become an entrepreneur?
-In most cases, yes.
-And that ‘yes’ for most people revolves around two critical issues: Self-Knowledge & Desire.
-But, there are lot’s pitfalls.
+But can there be a guide for how to become an entrepreneur?
+Well, yes.
+But it revolves around two critical issues: Self-Knowledge & Desire.
+There are also lot’s pitfalls.

 Who Or What Do You Think Of As An Entrepreneur?